ngorelen/NOVAK3/README.md

 If transp.dat (taefl.txt) is read then it is used to read rmaj,amin,B0

-Comments on the types of the distribution function (dtype in NOVA_param file) are in the taem.f of the source file.
+Comments on the types of the distribution function (dtype in NOVAK_param file) are in the taem.f of the source file.
 They are also at the end of this document.